 Due to the fact that corporate credit is distinct from personal, it helps to safeguard a small business owner’s personal assets, in the event of litigation or business bankruptcy.
 Also, with two separate credit scores, an entrepreneur can get two different cards from the same merchant.
 This effectively doubles purchasing power.

 Another advantage is that even startup companies can do this.
 Visiting a bank for a business loan can be a formula for frustration.
 But building business credit, when done right, is a plan for success.

 Individual credit scores depend upon payments but also other factors like credit use percentages.
 But for small business credit, the scores really just depend on whether a business pays its invoices punctually.

 Building corporate credit is a process, and it does not occur without effort.
 A company must proactively work to develop small business credit.
 Nonetheless, it can be done readily and quickly, and it is much more efficient than establishing consumer credit scores.

 Vendors are a big aspect of this process.

 Performing the steps out of order will result in repetitive rejections.
 No one can start at the top with company credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll get a rejection 100% of the time.

 Also the business phone number should be toll-free (800 exchange or similar).